state-spaces/s4/configs/experiment/mega/lra-image/README.md

 Pure S4D module from the S4D paper (no Attention).

-To make the models more directly comparable, some architecture flags were tweaked to match the Mega models (namely using pre-batch-norm rather than post-layer-norm), which might lower these results slightly compared to the original S4D results for these model sizes.
+To make the models more directly comparable, some architecture flags were tweaked to match the Mega models (namely using pre-batch-norm rather than post-layer-norm).

 ```
 python -m train experiment=mega/lra-image/small-s4d-real